aws-samples/aws-hpc-tutorials/content/04-Amazon FSx for Lustre/02-configure-pc-fsx.md

 The cluster configuration that you generate for Amazon FSx for Lustre includes the following settings:

-- Lustre partition of 3.6 TB; use the Amazon S3 bucket created previously as the import and export path.
+- Scratch Lustre partition of 1.2 TB; using the Amazon S3 bucket created previously as the import and export path.
-- Set head node and compute nodes as [c4.xlarge instances](https://aws.amazon.com/ec2/instance-types/).
-You can change the instance type if you like, but you may run into EC2 limits that may prevent you from creating instance or create too many instances.
+  - There are two primary deployment options for Lustre, scratch or persistent.
+Scratch is best for temporary storage and shorter-term processing of data.
+There are two deployment options for Scratch, SCRATCH_1 and SCRATCH_2.
+SCRATCH_1 is the default deployment type.
+SCRATCH_2 is the latest generation scratch filesystem, and offers higher burst throughput over baseline throughput and also in-transit encryption of data.
+- Set head node and compute nodes as [c5 instances](https://aws.amazon.com/ec2/instance-types/c5/). **C5** is the latest generation of compute-optimized instances.
+The head node has 4 vcpus and 8 GB of memory, perfect for scheduling jobs and compiling code.
+The compute instances have 72 vcpus and 144 GB of memory, perfect for compute intensive applications.
 - A [placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster) to maximize the bandwidth between instances and reduce the latency.
 - Set the cluster to 0 compute nodes when starting, the minimum size to 0, and maximum size to 8 instances.
 The cluster uses [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) that will grow and shrink between the min and max limits based on the cluster utilization and job queue backlog.
 - A [GP2 Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) volume will be attached to the head node then shared through NFS to be mounted by the compute nodes on */shared*.
 It is generally a good location to store applications or scripts.
 Keep in mind that the */home* directory is shared on NFS as well.